swcarpentry/good-enough-practices-in-scientific-computing/index.md

     *   Use configuration files or command-line arguments for parameters
 8. Submit code to a reputable DOI-issuing repository just like data

+### Discussion

+FIXME

 ## Collaboration

+### Goals

+1. Again, the easier it is for people to collaborate, the more likely they are to do so (and to give you credit)
+2. Two most reported barriers from [Steinmacher et al][steinmacher-newcomers] are finding a task to start on and problems setting up the local workspace to start work
+    *   So remove those
+3. Additional disincentive is uncertainty: what am I allowed to do?
+    *   So remove that as well

+### Rules

 1. Every project has a short README file explaining its purpose
     *   Includes a contact address that actually works